larc/gproshan/README.md

 by the work of Ivan Sipiran (...) who was the first person to define a key-component in meshes.
 We proposed a method based on geodesics to determine the key-components.

-Please see and cite our [key-components report](http://repositorio.unsa.edu.pe/handle/UNSA/2575) (in Spanish) as final undergraduate project.
+Please see and cite our final undergraduate project: [key-components report](http://repositorio.unsa.edu.pe/handle/UNSA/2575) (in Spanish).

 ### Decimation